Google misses revenue target, ad prices slide

 Operating income slipped to 32 percent of revenue on an adjusted basis, from 34 percent in the year-ago period.

 Google is spending big to push into various new markets with innovations such as wearable computers, ultra high-speed Internet access and home automation.
-In January it acquired Nest, which makes smart thermostats and smoke detectors, for $3.2 billion.
+In January it acquired Nest, which makes smart thermostats and smoke detectors, for $3.2 billion (1.9 billion pounds).

 The Nest purchase and some legal expenses bumped up Google's spending during the quarter, Finance Chief Patrick Pichette said during a conference call on Wednesday.
 But aside from those items, "our expenses continue to demonstrate the same disciplined agenda we've always had," he said.